The Euler characteristic of a Hecke algebra

-\begin{rem} The trace function $\tilde\mu\colon\caH\to R$ can be seen as the {\it canonical trace function} on $\caH$.
-It is straight forward to verify that for Hecke algebras of type $A_n$, $B_n$ or $D_n$, this trace function coincides with the Jones--Ocneanu trace evaluated in $0$ (cf. \cite{geck:trace}). \end{rem}
+\begin{rem} The trace $\tilde\mu\colon\caH\to R$ can be seen as the \emph{canonical trace} on $\caH$.
+It is straightforward to verify that for Hecke algebras of type $A_n$, $B_n$ or $D_n$ this trace coincides with the Jones--Ocneanu trace evaluated in $0$ (cf.~\cite{geck:trace}). \end{rem}